Tourism

 About Us

-The International Network of Tourism Professionals (INTP) is a network created with the aim of promoting the exchange of knowledge worldwide.
+This web page is an initiative of the International Network of Tourism Professionals (INTP).
+A network created with the aim of promoting the exchange of knowledge worldwide.
 Our inspiration is to contribute to the well-being of the tourism sector by crossing our lines of expertise and cultures.

 The network has a non-profit philosophy, and a none-membership fee.